swiftlang/swift-evolution/proposals/NNNN-init-accessors.md

 }
 ```

 An assignment to a stored property before all of `self` is initialized will initialize that stored property.
-When all of the stored properties listed in the `initializes:` clause of a computed property with an `init` accessor have been initialized, that computed property is virtually initialized:
+When all of the stored properties listed in the `initializes` clause of a computed property with an `init` accessor have been initialized, that computed property is virtually initialized:

 ```swift
 struct S {